SAP-samples/abap-platform-rap640/exercises/ex3/README.md

 ---

-## Step 1: Enhance behavior definition of data model
+## Step 1: Enhance behavior definition to add validations, determinations and side effects

 In this step we will add validations, determinations and side effects.